-Campus Life is housed in the Student Development Office.
-The Director of Campus Life is available to provide counsel and spiritual mentorship, as is appropriate to the needs of the campus.
+Campus Life is housed in the Office of Student Life.
+The Campus Pastor and Director of Campus Life are available to provide counsel and spiritual mentorship, as is appropriate to the needs of the campus.

 WORSHIP AND SPIRITUAL GROWTH

 Central Christian College of Kansas is affiliated with the Free Methodist Church of North America; however, students of various denominations are represented on our campus.
 Students, faculty, and staff work together toward group and individual Christian living.
 This is no small task, as members of the campus community come from differing backgrounds, and their concepts of what is "Christian" may vary.
 Nevertheless, some patterns and values have emerged which promote Christian life and growth.